Asymptotically conical Calabi-Yau manifolds, I: Introduction

 Uniqueness was known assuming that the two metrics in question are $O(r^{-n-\delta})$ close \cite{goto, Joyce, vanC3}, but this limits applications because AC Calabi-Yau metrics often decay more slowly than $O(r^{-n})$.
 We pursue a completely different approach here that allows us to relax $O(r^{-n-\delta})$ to $O(r^{-\delta})$. \

 {\bf New idea to deal with uniqueness.} One version of this idea asserts the following: \emph{A harmonic function of strictly less than quadratic growth on a complete {\rm AC} K{\"a}hler manifold with ${\rm Ric} \geq 0$ is of necessity pluriharmonic} (Corollary \ref{c:subquadratic}).
-Since all harmonic growth rates are at least $1$, this implies in particular that there exists at most one such rate in $[1,2)$.
 The proof makes heavy use of the AC structure (the key ingredient here is a lemma from Cheeger-Tian \cite{Cheeger}); contrary to a claim in Li \cite{li}, the statement is in fact false for less than maximal volume growth.
-The same idea turns out to be useful in other settings as well, e.g.~when dealing with isolated conical singularities \cite{HH}. \
+The same idea turns out to be useful in other settings as well, e.g.~when dealing with isolated conical singularities. \

-{\bf Examples:~General picture.} Van Coevering \cite{vanC} pointed out that AC K{\"a}hler manifolds are affine up to blowing down finitely many compact analytic sets.
+{\bf Examples:~General picture.} Van Coevering \cite{vanC} pointed out that all AC K{\"a}hler manifolds can be made Stein by contracting compact analytic sets.
 We then have the following rough general picture, which we will flesh out in Sections \ref{s:crepres}--\ref{smoothing} by looking at some (extreme) special cases.

 $\bullet$ If the complex structures on $M$ and $C$ converge sufficiently fast (say at least $O(r^{-2n})$), then $M$ carries a $b^2(M)$-dimensional family of AC Ricci-flat K{\"a}hler metrics of generic decay $r^{-2}$ towards the cone whose leading terms are harmonic $(1,1)$-forms on $C$.
 This family then contains a distinguished $d$-dimensional subfamily of Ricci-flat metrics with leading term $i\partial\bar{\partial}r^{2-2n}$ whose K{\"a}hler forms lie in the image of $H^2_c(M) \hookrightarrow H^2(M)$.
 Here $d$ is the number of irreducible compact divisors in $M$.